Allergy Symptoms Hijacking Your Day? 10 Things to Try

 Stow saline spray in your desk

 Anything you can do to minimize your exposure during the day can go a long way to making you feel better.
 One surprising trick?
 Avoid hair gel, as it attracts pollen, says Dr. Bassett.
-He also recommends donning big sunglasses to keep allergens out of your eyes.
-On high-pollen count days, consider bringing lunch from home to avoid exposure on your lunch break.
-Pollen levels tend to be lower at the end of the day, which is a better time to schedule out-of-the-office meetings.
+He also recommends donning big sunglasses to keep allergens out of your eyes, washing clothing with an anti-allergy laundry detergent, keeping your hair covered with a hat or scarf, and applying a petrolatum-based ointment (like Vaseline) near your nostrils a few times a day to block pollen from entering your nose.

 Be careful on your commute